 Ready to take on your first 50k ultramarathon?
 Have you completed a few 50k races and looking to improve your time?
-A 50k is only 4.8 miles longer than a traditional marathon (26.2-miles), but those extra miles can be a struggle if you do not prepare properly.
+A 50k is only 4.8 miles longer than a traditional marathon (26.2 miles), but those extra miles can be a struggle if you do not prepare properly.
 Our 50k running plan is the perfect training guide for beginners and advanced runners alike.
-So dip your toes into the world of ultramarathons and get ready to push your endurance limits!
+So dip your toes into ultramarathons with the 50k race distance and get ready to push your endurance limits!

 Before you take on a 50k training plan and race, runners should have a few years of experience with consistent running and racing.
 An individual new to running could complete a 50k ultramarathon, but remember this race distance takes months to build endurance.
 We want to help you prepare for a 50k while reducing the chance of overuse injuries or burnout.
 So it is in our best recommendation to be a bit more experienced as a runner.